-- 7. Examinable material on the rules concerning the Court of Appeal hearing fresh evidence during the appeal will consist of the approach taken to the admission of evidence under section 23 of the Criminal Appeal Act 1968.
-The relevant material is addressed in paragraph D27.25 of Blackstone's Criminal Practice 2021. - 8.
-Examinable material on the principles the Court of Appeal will adopt when determining appeals against conviction and sentence will consist of the statutory basis of determination of appeal, and the safety test.
-The relevant material is addressed in paragraphs D26.15-D26.16 of Blackstone's Criminal Practice 2021. - 9.
-Examinable material on consequences of a conviction being quashed, including ordering re-trials will consist of the decision to order a retrial and substituting a verdict on a partially successful appeal.
-The relevant material is addressed in paragraphs D26.37, D26.38 and D26.40 (save for the last 2 sub-paragraphs) of Blackstone's Criminal Practice 2021. - 10.
-Examinable material on references of unduly lenient sentences will consist of reference on a point of law following acquittal, and reference for review of sentence.
-The relevant material is addressed in paragraph D28.4 of Blackstone's Criminal Practice 2021. - 11.
-Examinable material on prosecution appeals against trial judge rulings will consist of appeals by the prosecution against adverse rulings, terminating rulings, consideration of an appeal and announcing the decision to appeal.
-The relevant material is addressed in paragraphs D16.73, the first sub-paragraph of D16.75, D16.76-16.77 and D16.78-16.79 of Blackstone's Criminal Practice 2021. - 12.
+- Examinable material on the rules concerning the Court of Appeal hearing fresh evidence during the appeal will consist of the approach taken to the admission of evidence under section 23 of the Criminal Appeal Act 1968.
+The relevant material is addressed in paragraph D27.25 of Blackstone's Criminal Practice 20222023. - Examinable material on the principles the Court of Appeal will adopt when determining appeals against conviction will consist of the statutory basis of determination of appeal, and the safety test.
+The relevant material is addressed in paragraphs D26.15-D26.16 of Blackstone's Criminal Practice 20222023. - 9.
+Examinable material on consequences of a conviction being quashed, including ordering re-trials, will consist of the effect of a successful appeal against conviction, the decision to order a retrial, and substituting a verdict on a partially successful appeal.
+The relevant material is addressed in paragraphs D26.37, D26.38 and D26.40 (save for the last 2 sub-paragraphs) of Blackstone's Criminal Practice 20222023. - Examinable material on references on a point of law following acquittal and references of unduly lenient sentences will consist of reference on a point of law following acquittal, and reference for review of sentence.
+The relevant material is addressed in paragraphs D28.2 (first two sub-paragraphs) and D28.4 of Blackstone's Criminal Practice 20222023. - 11.
+Examinable material on prosecution appeals against trial judge rulings will consist of appeals by the prosecution against adverse rulings, rulings adverse to the prosecution, consideration of an appeal, adjournment, announcing the decision to appeal, and prosecutor's undertaking.
+The relevant material is addressed in paragraphs D16.73, the first sub-paragraph of D16.75, D16.76-16.77 and D16.78-16.79 of Blackstone's Criminal Practice 20222023. - 12.
 Examinable material on the Criminal Cases Review Commission will consist of references by the Criminal Cases Review Commission.
-The relevant material is addressed in paragraph D28.9 of Blackstone's Criminal Practice 2021. - 13.
-Examinable material on appeals to the Supreme Court will consist of appeals by the prosecution and defence on points of law of general public importance.
-The relevant material is addressed in paragraphs D30.1 and D30.3 of Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraph D28.9 of Blackstone's Criminal Practice 20222023. - Examinable material on appeals to the Supreme Court will consist of appeals by the prosecution and defence on points of law of general public importance.
+The relevant material is addressed in paragraphs D30.1 and D30.3 of Blackstone's Criminal Practice 20222023.